Clinton County Historical Museum

 Due to COVID-19, the CCHA has closed the museum and postponed all public events until further notice.
 Once restrictions are lifted, we look forward to sharing our exciting programs.

 A wonderfully restored lighthouse and interpretive center on Valcour Island on Lake Champlain, the Bluff Point Lighthouse is open to visitors during summer months to tour its exhibits and take in its incredible views.

 From 1755 to 1995, Clinton County played a pivotal role in the military history of the United States.
 Exhibit artifacts tell the history of this local impact including the Battle of Valcour in 1776 and the Battle of Plattsburgh in 1814.

-The Clinton County Suffrage exhibit recounts the battles fought at the national, state and county levels beginning in 1848.
+The Clinton County Suffrage exhibit recounts the battles fought for the women's right to vote at the national, state and county levels beginning in 1848.
 The exhibit is accompanied by a booklet that tells the County story in detail.